In this post, we are going to see how to install .NET on a Linux computer, and we will learn how to create and run C# applications.

 sudo apt-get install -y aspnetcore-runtime-6.0

-The easiest way to install dotnet is through the Snap package manager.
-This comes installed by default in several distros, including Ubuntu.
-In case your distribution does not have it installed, you can do it simply by,
+The easiest way to install dotnet is via the Snap package manager.
+This comes installed by default on several distros, including Ubuntu.
+In case your distribution doesn’t have it installed, you can do it simply with,

 sudo apt update